AlessandroBregoli/rdag/README.md

 ```
 cargo build --release
 ```
-The compile program will be available at: *target/release/rdag*.
+The compiled program will be available at: *target/release/rdag*.